Learn Diaphragmatic Breathing and Change Your Life

 Ayurveda and Yoga are Sister Sciences

 How we breathe can change the flow of prana (energy or vital force) throughout our being and when prana is balanced, we notice that change in our life.
-When we breathe diaphragmatically, we experience increased vitality, good mental and physical health, clarity, peace, relaxation, focus, calm, increased energy, better sleep--we feel good!
+When we breathe diaphragmatically, we experience increased vitality, good mental and physical health, clarity, peace, relaxation, focus, calm, increased energy, healthy elimination, better sleep--we feel good!
 Fatigue, stress, overwhelm, burnout melt away as we begin to heal our nervous systems and rejuvenate our tired minds, and balance the doshas.

 “Veena has helped me so much!
 I had been struggling with fatigue for many years.
 I tried many things, read lots of books, advice, etc. Nothing worked, or very slight positive change over the years, but I was still struggling with the everyday.
 Then a couple months with Veena, I was stunned at how her customized Ayurveda approach worked!
 Not only did the fatigue go away, but I actually have renewed energy and feel so physically and mentally energetic!
 I am so grateful.
 I feel like I got living my life back.”